Tara Simmons: History

-Simmons began to play piano at the age of three and the cello at the age of eight, dabbling in songwriting along the way.
+Simmons began to play the piano at the age of three and the cello at the age of eight, dabbling in songwriting along the way.
 Vocal lessons soon followed and she attended a performing arts school that taught her music technology and performance.
-She then went on to study at university in both production and songwriting at the Queensland University of Technology.
+She then went on to study at university, in both production and songwriting at the Queensland University of Technology.

 Early career

-In 2005, Simmons began recording her self-financed, self-produced seven track debut EP Pendulum but quickly shelved it, thinking it wasn't good enough.
+In 2005, Simmons began recording her self-financed, self-produced seven-track debut EP Pendulum but quickly shelved it, thinking it wasn't good enough.
 She eventually sent a copy to Caroline Tran at Australian radio station Triple J radio who took a liking to its lead single 'Everybody Loves You' and played it a number of times.
 The song also went on to be a finalist at the Q Song Awards 2006 and selected as a feature song for Triple J OzMusic Month.
 She eventually realized the EP's potential and it was released in August 2006.

 Immediately returning to the studio, this time with her cellist Briony Luttrell, Simmons began recording songs for her four track second EP All The Amendments.
 By the time it was released in February 2007, Simmons had garnered the attention of the community and national radio and played as support for My Latest Novel and Home Video.

 Triple J radio once again played an important part in the promotion of All The Amendments, playing the EP's lead single 'The Recycling Bin Song'.

-In October 2007, Tara had the 11 tracks from her two previous EPs remastered and repackaged onto a single disc compilation entitled EPilation, a term Tara herself created meaning "EP compilation."
+In October 2007, Tara had the 11 tracks from her two previous EPs remastered and repackaged onto a single disc compilation entitled EPilation, a term Tara herself created to mean "EP compilation."